Three Wisconsin Winter Getaways That Actually Work With Kids

 Cabin rentals for every budget (rustic to lakefront luxury).
 Miles of forest trails for snowshoeing and cross-country skiing.
 Over 1,000 lakes and hundreds of acres of national forest to explore.
 Fireplaces built for cocoa and marathon board game sessions.
 Snowmobile trails if your crew is into that.

 Places like POV Resort and Northwoods Reel'em In Resort keep activities going year-round.
-Check out miles of snowshoeing and cross country skiing trails at Mincoqua Winter Park.
-The Glide in Boulder Junction offers a 0.8 mile ice skating ribbon through the Northern Highland-American Legion State forest - the first in Wisconsin.
+Check out miles of snowshoeing and cross country skiing trails at Minocqua Winter Park.
+The Glide in Boulder Junction offers a 0.8 mile ice skating ribbon through the Northern Highland-American Legion State Forest — the first in Wisconsin.

 Real Talk: Cell service is spotty.
 The nearest grocery store might be 20 minutes away.
 But that's kind of the whole point—you're there to disappear for a weekend.